-NEW: My 2017 Desert Edible Landscaping Wall Calendar is Now Available!
+NEW: My Perpetual Wall Calendar is Now Available!
 Month-to-month planting info and gardening tips will help YOU grow vegetables, fruits, herbs and edible flowers throughout the year.

 It really is that simple, however in the desert garden it is about understanding the hot and cold of it.
 Specifically -- if you consider that we can garden year-round but have a couple of optimal planting times you need to think: Snowsuits in July and Swimsuits in December.